PraveenAnil/Azure-Arc-for-Servers/05-Azure-Governance-for-Kubernetes-on-Azure-Arc.md

 4. Run the following commands in Powershell to install the Azure Policy Add-on repo to Helm.

    ![](./images/arc-0004.png)

+      Note: In below command, replace the following values with those gathered above.
+   <AzureArcClusterResourceId> with your Azure Arc enabled Kubernetes cluster resource Id.
+For example: 	/subscriptions/<subscriptionId>/resourceGroups/<rg>/providers/Microsoft.Kubernetes/connectedClusters/<clusterName>
+       <ServicePrincipalAppId> with app Id of the service principal created during prerequisites.
+       <ServicePrincipalPassword> with password of the service principal created during prerequisites.
+       <ServicePrincipalTenantId> with tenant of the service principal created during prerequisites.

    ```
-   # In below command, replace the following values with those gathered above.
-   # <AzureArcClusterResourceId> with your Azure Arc enabled Kubernetes cluster resource Id.
-For example: /subscriptions/<subscriptionId>/resourceGroups/<rg>/providers/Microsoft.Kubernetes/connectedClusters/<clusterName>
-   #    <ServicePrincipalAppId> with app Id of the service principal created during prerequisites.
-   #    <ServicePrincipalPassword> with password of the service principal created during prerequisites.
-   #    <ServicePrincipalTenantId> with tenant of the service principal created during prerequisites.
    helm install azure-policy-addon azure-policy/azure-policy-addon-arc-clusters --set azurepolicy.env.resourceid=<AzureArcClusterResourceId> --set azurepolicy.env.clientid=<ServicePrincipalAppId> --set azurepolicy.env.clientsecret=<ServicePrincipalPassword> --set azurepolicy.env.tenantid=<ServicePrincipalTenantId>
    ```

 5. Now, to validate that the add-on installation was successful and that the azure-policy and gatekeeper pods are running, run the following commands.

      ```
     # azure-policy pod is installed in kube-system namespace